Abss0x7tbh/massNS/README.md

 - Sometimes the public dns resolvers would sprout up junk records.
 Authoritative nameservers would never do that.
 - Every DNS server is rate-limited.
 They have to be.
 Hence we need numbers at our side.
 This tool tries to do just that by poking at the DNS providers infrastructure and asking for a whole lot of active authoritative DNS servers to resolve one of their clients( our target ).

-**Yes this is more of a Proof Of Concept .
+**This is more of a Proof Of Concept .
 I have already contacted the DNS providers that allow this to look into it**

 # Advisory